PSB Insights: topics

 Both articles explore the current state of the metaverse, highlighting challenges such as financial setbacks and waning public interest.
 However, they also emphasize ongoing innovations and practical applications, suggesting that the metaverse is undergoing a transformation rather than facing obsolescence.

-Dr. Charles Perez actively popularizes the metaverse on his YouTube channel, sharing insights from his research, clarifying key issues, and showcasing the latest innovations in immersive technology
+Dr. Charles Perez actively popularizes the metaverse on his YouTube channel - Dr. Meta, sharing insights from his research, clarifying key issues, and showcasing the latest innovations in immersive technology

-Nessrine Omrani, Insights on AI in broadcasting and audiovisual production
+Nessrine OMRANI on AI in broadcasting and audiovisual production

 In her article “Tremblement de Tech à Hollywood : artistes artificiels” (Techquake in Holoywood: artifical artists) published in Alternatives Economiques, Nessrine Omrani, Head of Management and Strategy department, Professor of Management and expert in digital transformation management, explains the concerns of Hollywood actors, faced with the emergence of new broadcasting opportunities for audiovisual products, the appearance of new business models and the emergence of a new type of consumer.